Last updated on January 21, 2021 at 01:32 pm

 Look Under the Hood

 Warm engines can attract cats and other small animals seeking shelter from the cold.
 Try banging on your hood before starting your engine — you could potentially save a life.

-Be on the lookout for signs of hypothermia, which include shivering or shaking, whining, and sluggish or anxious behavior.
+Be on the lookout for signs of hypothermia, which include shivering or shaking, whining and sluggish or anxious behavior.

 Make sure your pets are warm enough outside.
 Play dress up with cozy sweaters and coats.
-Then, post a photo of your little cutie on Plymouth Rock’s Facebook page!
+Then, post a photo of your fur baby on Plymouth Rock’s Facebook page!

-Keep cats and dogs inside.
-If you’re worried about the little buddies without home, you can also consider providing dry, well-insulated shelter for feral and neighborhood cats.
+Keep cats and dogs inside in extreme cold.
+If you’re worried about feral and neighborhood cats without home, consider providing dry, well-insulated shelter.

 Prep for Storms

-Create a pet disaster kit that has food, clean water and any medications.
-Pack enough for about five days.
-Here are some tips on making a pet disaster plan.
+Create a pet disaster kit that has food, clean water and any medications to last for about five days.

 Provide warm beds and blankets for naps.
-Maybe you can take a nap with them!
+Better yet, join your pet for nap time!